facebookresearch/dynabench/frontends/README.md

 ```

 ## Setup
-Create a file named `.env` in the folder `frontends/web` with the copy the .env.example file.
+Create a file named `.env` in the folder `frontends/web` with a copy the .env.example file.

 ## Development